algosup/2022-2023-project-4-game-design-Team-5/Documents/Technical Specifications/Technical.md

 #### Lore Dialogue

 Lore dialogue are meant to give the player some lore about the game.
-They are displayed as if a NPC was talking to the player.
+They are displayed as if a NPC is talking to the player.
 The lore dialogue will be a simple dialogue box with a text.
 The text will be in the middle of the box.
-The box will be on the person who is talking.
+The box will be above the person who is talking.
 The size of the box will depends on the content of the text.

 ## Audio